ajgrego/MSC-Receipt-WebApp/README.md

 ### Email Configuration

 Email functionality is optional.
-If SMTP credentials are not configured, the application will function normally but email receipt delivery will not be available.
+If SMTP credentials are not configured, the application will function normally, but email receipt delivery will not be available.

 For Gmail SMTP:
 1. Enable 2-Factor Authentication on your Google account